 Course Typically Offered: Fall even years

 This course explores the choreographic, rehearsal, and performance process of classical dance genres for dance concerts, outreach, and community events at the intermediate level.
 Students work under professional working conditions and requirements.
-This course culminates in a live dance performance.
+This course culminates in a live, in-person dance performance.

 DNCE 206: Classical Dance Production III